 Hastily printed warnings that say “Playing or hunting Pokemon prohibited in the palace area” were put up around the palace complex in Jakarta on Wednesday.

 Last week, Cabinet Secretary Pramono Agung said he had captured a number of Pokemon at the palace.
-But some officials have voiced worries that the game could be a security risk.
+But some officials have expressed worry the game could be a security risk.

-“Pokemon Go,” which uses Google Maps and a smartphone to overlay reality with Pokemon creatures, has not been officially released in Indonesia but is already popular there.
+“Pokemon Go,” which uses Google Maps and a smartphone to overlay reality with Pokemon creatures, has been a blockbuster hit in the U.S. and other countries where it is available.
+It has not been officially released in Indonesia but is already popular here.

 RECOMMENDED FOR YOU